captn3m0/codechef/_problems/hard/LOGO.md

 </pre>
 ### Notes

-If <**X, Y, Z**> value of 2 polygons are exactly same, then the greater color value of two will be visible.
+If &lt;**X, Y, Z**&gt; value of 2 polygons are exactly same, then the greater color value of two will be visible.
 Example, for the following input:
-/>

 <pre>2
 2 1 10 10 0 10 110 0 110 110 0 110 10 0